 - Create a demanding vision

-- Work out a strategy how you want to achieve your vision
+- Work out a strategy on how you want to achieve your vision

 - Set realistic goals